jhpyle/docassemble/_docs/documents.md

 decimal place.

-Note that `decimal places` does nothing for variables passed to your template with a method other than `field code`, `code`, or `field variables`.
+Note that `decimal places` does nothing for variables passed to your template with a method other than the `field code`, `code`, or `field variables` sub-components.
 In other cases, you will need to manually format your numbers, for example by writing something like `${ '%.3f' % ounces_of_gold }`.

-### <a name="raw field variables"></a>Turning off automatic conversion of .docx variables
+### <a name="raw field variables"></a>Turning Off Automatic Conversion of DOCX Variables

-Normally, all values that you transfer to a .docx template using `fields`, `field variables`, and `field code` are converted so that they display appropriately in your .docx file.
-For example, if the value is a [`DAFile`] graphics image, it will be converted so that it displays in the .docx file as an image.
-Or, if the value contains [document markup] codes that indicate line breaks, these will display as actual line breaks in the .docx file, rather than as codes like `[BR]`.
+Normally, all values that you transfer to a DOCX template using `fields`, `field variables`, and `field code` sub-components are converted so that they display appropriately in your DOCX file.
+For example, if the value is a [`DAFile`] graphics image, it will be converted so that it displays in the DOCX file as an image.
+Or, if the value contains [document markup] codes that indicate line breaks, these will display as actual line breaks in the DOCX file, rather than as codes like `[BR]`.

-However, if your .docx file uses [Jinja2] templating to do complicated things like for loops, this conversion might cause problems.
+However, if your DOCX file uses [Embedded DALang] to do complicated things like "for loops", this conversion might cause problems.

-For example, suppose you have a variable `vegetable_list` that is defined as a [`DAList`] with items `['potatoes', 'beets']`, and you pass it to a .docx template as follows.
+For example, suppose you have a variable `vegetable_list` that is defined as a [`DAList`] with items `['potatoes', 'beets']`, and you pass it to a DOCX template as follows.

 {% highlight yaml %}
 event: document_shown